 Information on the 2020 grant funding process will be available on the Salina Area United Way website.
 Please check back.

 SAUW Brand Standards

-(scroll to bottom of page under "logo" section)
+(scroll to the bottom of the page under "logo" section)

-To be considered for funding, applicants must demonstrate how services advance United Way goals in Health, Education, or Financial Stability.
+To be considered for funding, applicants will be asked to share how services advance United Way goals in Health, Education, or Financial Stability.